Vladimir Tushinsky: Murders

-After his stepdaughter was able to leave Tushinsky, investigators believe that because of his inability to satisfy his "pathological sexual desire", a hatred for women arose.
+After his stepdaughter was able to leave Tushinsky, investigators believe that because of his inability to satisfy his "pathological sexual desire", a tendency for misogyny arose.
 He began to drive around Petropavlovsk-Kamchatsky in his Toyota 4Runner in search of lone girls resembling his stepdaughter, and would offer them a ride.
 Once under his control, he would kill them either by stabbing or strangulation.

-The first victim was 22-year-old Ulyana Nikiforova, who worked as a saleswoman in one of the shopping centers of Petropavlovsk-Kamchatsky; she was killed on September 12, 2010.
+The first victim was 22-year-old Ulyana Nikiforova, who worked as a saleswoman in one of the shopping centres of Petropavlovsk-Kamchatsky; she was killed on September 12, 2010.
 The offender, who used a knife, inflicted numerous blows to the face, head and body.
 The body was found in the tall grass next to the road connecting Petropavlovsk-Kamchatsky and Yelizovo.

 Tushinsky committed the next murder a month later.
-In the evening of October 10, 15-year-old Natalya Moiseyeva stood by a "BAM" shop waiting for the bus, where she was seen by the criminal.
+On the evening of 10 October, 15-year-old Natalya Moiseyeva stood by a "BAM" shop waiting for the bus, where she was seen by the criminal.
 Shortly before her disappearance, the schoolgirl phoned her parents and said that she could not go home, because there was no bus; after 20 minutes her phone was out of range.
 The remains of the girl were found two years later by a woman who was collecting mushrooms in the Mokhovaya micro-district.

-On November 18, 2010, the criminal killed 11-year-old Olga Besprozvannaya, a high school student in Yelizovo, and then buried her corpse.
+On 18 November 2010, the criminal killed 11-year-old Olga Besprozvannaya, a high school student in Yelizovo, and then buried her corpse.
 Her parents told the police about her disappearance after she did not return to the village of Dvurechye after the end of the school day.
 For several weeks police and volunteers were looking for her, but they could only find her mobile phone, broken into pieces.

-On January 9, 2011, Tushinsky killed 16-year-old Christina Orlova.
+On 9 January 2011, Tushinsky killed 16-year-old Christina Orlova.
 The search operation again did not give any results, because, as in the Besprozvannaya case, the criminal carefully buried the body in a secret place.

-The last murder Tushinsky committed was on February 16, 2014 in Petropavlovsk-Kamchatsky.
+The last murder Tushinsky committed was on 16 February 2014, in Petropavlovsk-Kamchatsky.
 He offered to give a ride to 20-year-old Irina Khodos, but she refused.
 "I just stopped and in a friendly way offered to give her a lift, and she became rude.
 She took out her phone, and threatened to call the police.
-I got scared, got in the car, but then I thought that she could blame me", the murderer later told.
+I got scared, got in the car, but then I thought that she could blame me", the murderer later said.
 He inflicted more than 20 knife wounds on the girl, after which she died.
 He left the body at the "Stepnaya" bus stop, where it was later discovered.